gardener/gardener/docs/concepts/resource-manager.md

 In addition to the origin annotation, all objects managed by the resource manager get a dedicated label `resources.gardener.cloud/managed-by`.
 This label can be used to describe these objects with a [selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
 By default it is set to "gardener", but this can be overwritten by setting the `.conrollers.managedResources.managedByLabelValue` field in the component configuration.

+#### Compression

+The number and size of manifests for a `ManagedResource` can accumulate to a considerable amount which leads to increased `Secret` data.
+A decent compression algorithm helps to reduce the footprint of such `Secret`s and the load they put on `etcd`, the `kube-apiserver`a and client caches.
+We found [Brotli](https://github.com/google/brotli) to be a suitable candidate for most use cases.
+When the `gardener-resource-manager` detects a data key with the known suffix `.bro`, it automatically un-compresses the data first before processing the contained manifest.

 ### [`health` Controller](../../pkg/resourcemanager/controller/health)

 This controller processes `ManagedResource`s that were reconciled by the main [ManagedResource Controller](#managedResource-controller) at least once.